-Each year, a new class of participants is selected to attend MCLA.
+Each December, a new class of participants is selected to attend MCLA beginning in January.
 Nominations come from local businesses, non-profits, utilities, and churches.
-The participants attend 9 sessions plus a graduation dinner over 9 months.
-Each session is tailored to learning facets of Morgan County, and building basic leadership skills.
+The participants commit to attend 9 sessions plus a graduation dinner over 9 months.
+Each session is tailored to learning facets of Morgan County and building basic leadership skills.

-The January Session is an opening one day retreat.
-The retreat is designed to allow the participants to learn about MCLA, understand the challenges facing Morgan County, and get acquainted with each other.
+The January session is a one-day opening retreat.
+The retreat is designed to allow participants to learn about MCLA, understand the challenges facing Morgan County, and get acquainted with each other.

-Each month the group will meet to learn more about a facet of life in Morgan County - everything from the educational system to how the jail operates.
-The class also selects a Community Project, or projects, to enhance some aspect of Morgan County.
-It can be to raise funds for a local organization, provide information to the community, improve a public system, etc.
+Each month, the group will meet to learn more about a facet of life in Morgan County - everything from the educational system to how the jail operates.
+The class also selects a community project to enhance some aspect of Morgan County.
+It can be to raise funds for a local organization, provide information to the community, or improve a public system.

-In September, the final class is held and then later in the month we hold an evening graduation ceremony.
-At the ceremony, the class presents the Community Project(s).
-The ceremony is a chance for our participants to celebrate with their family, friends, and co-workers their achievement and what they take away from the course.
+In late September, participants are celebrated during an evening graduation ceremony.
+At the ceremony, the class presents their community project(s).
+This ceremony is a chance for our participants to celebrate their achievements with their family, friends, and co-workers.
+Sponsorship opportunities are available.

-Morgan County Leadership Academy is a not-for-profit that is funded through participants' fees, corporate sponsorships and other donations from those in the community who recognize the value of leadership in community development.
+Morgan County Leadership Academy is a not-for-profit that is funded through participants' fees, corporate sponsorship and other donations from those in the community who recognize the value of leadership in community development.

-Today Morgan County benefits from hundreds of alumni from MCLA who use their expertise to local communities, civic organizations, not-for-profit agencies, and government bodies to enhance our community at all levels.
+Today, Morgan County benefits from hundreds of MCLA alumni who use their expertise within their local communities, civic organizations, not-for-profit agencies, and government bodies to enhance their community at all levels.